mozilla-services/queuey/README.rst

 Running the Queuey Application:
 -------------------------------

-It is recommended that you copy the etc/queuey-dev.ini file to /etc/queuey.ini file.
+It is recommended that you copy the `etc/queuey-dev.ini` file to `/etc/queuey.ini`.
 This will prevent accidental loss of configuration during an update.

 ::